Manchester and Salford Boys' and Girls' Refuges, Manchester, Lancashire

 Another new home was opened in 1896 at Tetlow Grove House, Cheetham Hill, to house up to 20 motherless children, aged from 5 to 15 years.
 Motherless children were a group for whom relatively little provision existed.
 Many of the children at the home were subsequently able to return to their fathers, perhaps following a remarriage.
 By 1904, the service had been transferred to the Higgins Home on George Street.

-In 1920, the MSBGR began to create the Children's Garden Village on the Belmont House estate at Cheadle, where the facilities included a sanatorium and recreation hall.
+In 1920, the proceeds from the sale of the Central Refuge allowed the charity to begin creation of the Children's Garden Village on the Belmont House estate at Cheadle, where the facilities included a sanatorium and recreation hall.

-For many years, the taxi drivers in Manchester organised and annual outing for the Refuges' children.
+For many years, the taxi drivers in Manchester organised an annual outing for the Refuges' children.

 In 1960, the organisation changed its name to the Boys' and Girls' Welfare Society and in 1966 merged with the Invalid Children's Aid Association through which it acquired inherited the Taxal Edge Convalescent Home on Macclesfield Road, Whaley Bridge.
 Belmont House was disposed of in 1983 owing to financial difficulties.